-Ever found yourself with vacant properties in high season?
-Or been worried you’re selling nights too cheaply?
+Ever find yourself with vacant properties in high season?
+Or worried you’re selling nights too cheaply?
 If so, you need to work on your vacation rental pricing strategy.

 At Hostfully, we work with vacation rental property managers to help them streamline their business and become more cost-effective.
 So we took a look at the vacation rental pricing strategies the most successful property managers use.